InspectProInspectPro

 What is your turnaround time?

 If you are buying at auction or have a tight conditional period, report timing matters.
-A 24-hour turnaround is standard.
-Some inspectors offer same-day delivery.
+A 24-hour turnaround is standard; some inspectors offer same-day delivery.
 Ask upfront so there are no surprises.

 How many inspections do you do per day?